Upcoming Opportunities for Teachers

-The National WWI Museum and Memorial is partnering with exceptional institutions to offer two learning opportunities for teachers this summer.
+The National WWI Museum and Memorial partners with exceptional institutions to offer learning opportunities for teachers.

 In partnership with the National WWI Museum and Memorial, the Gilder Lehrman Institute of American History’s Teacher Seminar “World War I and its Consequences” will examine the history of World War I, with emphasis on its origins, scope and consequences.
 Through lectures, discussions and analysis of historical texts, novels and films, the instructors and participants will assess the revolution in violence between 1914 and 1918 and the obliteration of the distinction between military and civilian targets.
 Seminar participants will also explore the failed peace settlement and patterns of remembrance.
 In many ways, the catastrophe of the Great War set in motion forces that not only shaped the 20th century, but are still present today.